JSON Input

 How are JSON arrays represented in XML?

-Each array item is emitted as a separate element using the parent key's name.
-So "sectors": [{...}, {...}] becomes <sectors>...</sectors> twice.
-This is the most common convention but not the only one — some systems prefer a wrapper element (<sectors><item>...</item></sectors>).
-If the target system needs the latter, wrap the array in an object first.
+Each array item is emitted as a separate element carrying the parent key's name. "sectors": [{...}, {...}] becomes <sectors>...</sectors> twice — siblings, not a container with children.
+This is the most common convention but not the only one; some systems want a wrapper (<sectors><item>...</item></sectors>), which you get by wrapping the array in an object first.
+An array at the very top of the document is the one place the wrapper is unavoidable, and there you get <root> with <item> children.

 What happens with JSON keys that aren't valid XML element names?